 The key to this success?
 The right question.

 Through strategically formulated questions, we came to valuable insights together.
 Instead of asking “what's wrong?” we asked: “what opportunities do you see to simplify your work?”
-This positive wording helps employees get into change mode — not when critics are on the sidelines, but when co-designers are thinking about solutions.
+This positive formulation helps employees get into change mode, and not as critics on the sidelines, but as co-designers think about solutions.

 Also questions such as “what should good cooperation meet?” gave employees the space to set the standard themselves.
 No prescribed answers that are then printed top-down by the organization, but collective wisdom about what really works in practice.